engincetin/debid/content/pages/index.md

   - type: hero_section
     title: Custom infrastructures for non-fungible goods
     subtitle: >-
-      Build NFT experiences from the ground up with compliant rulesets for your business.
+      Build experiences from the ground up with compliant rulesets for your business.
     actions:
       - label: Get early access